Roger Clarke's Web-Site

 If <Person> was born within the UK or any of <list of UK Colonies> between <date = 1 Jan 1949> and <date = 31 Dec 1982>, they qualify as <a Citizen of the United Kingdom and Colonies (CUKC)> and hence qualify for a UK passport

-The (probably algorithmic) processing results in a set of weights on the factors that the tool was told were involved in drawing the inference.
+The (probably algorithmic) processing results in a set of weights on such factors as the tool treats as being involved in drawing the inference.
 Although the tool may have been developed using a procedural or imperative language implementing an algorithm, the resulting software that is used to process future cases is appropriately referred to as being empirical.
-The industry misleadingly refers to it as being algorithmic, and critics have adopted that in terms such as 'algorithmic bias'; but the processing involved is empirically-based, not algorithmic, and hence a more appropriate term is empirical bias, or sample bias.
+The industry misleadingly refers to it as being algorithmic, and critics have adopted that in terms such as 'algorithmic bias'; but the processing involved is empirically-based, not algorithmic, and hence a more appropriate term is empirical bias or sample bias.

 There are two different patterns whereby the factors and weightings can come about (DeLua 2021).
 The description above was of supervised learning, in that the factors were fed to the tool by a supervisor ('labelled' or 'tagged'), and in each case the 'right answer' was provided within the data.
 In the case of unsupervised learning, on the other hand, there are no labels, and 'right answers' are not provided with the rest of the data.
 The tool uses clusterings and associations to create the equivalent of what a human thinker would call constructs, but without any contextual information, 'experience' or ' common sense' about the real world that the data purports to relate to.
 On the one hand, 'unsupervised learning' is touted as being capable of discovering patterns and relationships that were not previously known; but, on the other, this greatly exacerbates the enormous scope that already exists with 'supervised learning' for inferences to be drawn that bear little or no relationship to the real world.

-The vagaries of 'tagging' and even moreso automated construct creation, coupled with the a-rationality of all AI/ML and its inherently mysterious and inexplicable inferencing, leads people who are not AI enthusiasts to be perturbed and even revulsed by the use of ANNs to make decisions that materially affect people.
+The vagaries of 'tagging' and even moreso of automated construct creation, coupled with the a-rationality of all AI/ML and its inherently mysterious and inexplicable inferencing, leads people who are not AI enthusiasts to be perturbed and even revulsed by the use of ANNs to make decisions that materially affect people.
+The issues are all the more serious when ML-based inferencing is conducted in surveillance contexts, because of the severity of the consequences for the unjustly-accused, the absence of a rationale for the inference, the strong tendencies in the system towards reversal of the onus of proof, and the near-impossibility in such circumstances of prosecuting one's innocence.

 A great many claims have been made about the potential benefits AI might offer.
 Many of these feature vague explanations of the process whereby the benefits would arise.
-A proportion of the claims have some empirical evidence to support them, but many are untested assertions.
+A proportion of the claims have some empirical evidence to support them, but many are mere assertions in media releases, without the support of independent testing.
 The analysis reported here is concerned with the downsides: disbenefits, by which is meant impacts that are predictable and harmful to some party, and risks, that is to say harmful impacts that are contingent on particular conditions arising in particular circumstances.

 Pattern-matching of all kinds is inherently probabilistic rather than precise.
 It results in inferences that include false-positives (wrongly asserting that a match exists) and false-negatives (wrongly asserting the absence of a match).
 When used carefully, with inbuilt and effective safeguards against misinterpretation, benefits may arise and disbenefits and risks may be manageable.
-Where safeguards are missing or inadequate, the likelihood of disbenefits and risks arising, and even dominating, increases rapidly.
+Where safeguards are missing or inadequate, the likelihood that disbenefits and risks will arise, and even dominate, increases rapidly.
 For example, where facial recognition is used for identity authentication, low-quality pattern-matching may cause only limited harm when a device refuses its owner permission to use it, but some alternative authentication mechanism such as a password is readily available.
-There are many other circumstances in which no alternative is available, the scope for error is high, and serious harm can arise.
+On the other hand, there are many other circumstances in which no alternative is available, the scope for error is high, and serious harm can arise.
 This is common with uses for identification of individuals presumed to be within populations for which biometric measures have already been recorded, such as at border-crossings.

 As regards AI generally, the disbenefits and risks have been presented in many different ways (e.g. Scherer 2016, esp. pp. 362-373, Yampolskiy & Spellchecker 2016, Duursma 2018, Crawford 2021).
 Clarke (2019b) identifies five factors underlying concerns about AI: